6 Useful ESL Materials for Adults to Keep Your Students Engaged

 Sample Activity with Press Releases

 First, find a press release that has multiple layers.
 This is not vital, but it adds different aspects like quotes and proper business formatting, and builds creative ways to craft a press release—which your students will do at the end of this lesson.
-We will use this multi-layered press release discussing a new employee position.

 - Depending on the size of your class, have each student read the press release in its entirety, or by section.
 You may even want to read the release first, letting your students hear the correct way it should be read, including pronunciation.